Useful information for people affected by the international armed conflict between Russia and Ukraine

 If you are trying to find shelter in Ukraine, State authorities can provide you with information on availability and updates.
 Find here more information.

-In neighbouring countries such as Belarus, Hungary, Moldova, Slovakia, Poland, Romania, or Russia, our partners of the national Red Cross are preparing to support you.
+In neighbouring countries such as Hungary, Moldova, Slovakia, Poland, Romania, or Russia, our partners of the national Red Cross are providing support.

 Volunteers and staff of the Red Cross are providing shelter, basic aid items, and medical supplies.
 They are also ready to provide first aid and psychosocial support when needed.
 You can find specific contact information in this directory.